 *Note: There is no mayo in the green goddess dressing!
-When you add a creamy avocado, you don’t need mayo, and making it this way also keeps it vegan and vegetarian.
+When you add a creamy avocado, you don’t need mayo, and making it this way also keeps it vegan and vegetarian friendly.

-*Optionally, before you make it, you can char the lemon and chives before you make the dressing.
+*Optionally, before you make the dressing, lightly char the lemon halves and chives before you make the dressing.
 It adds a tiny bit of smokey depth to the flavor, but it’s totally up to you!
 The dressing is equally wonderful without it.

-Transfer the salad dressing to an airtight container and store in the refrigerator for 5 days.
+Simply transfer the salad dressing to an airtight container and store covered in the refrigerator for 4-5 days.